ShHsLin/qTEBD/README.md

 #### Note
 * Does not seem to work : Iterative optimization for each layer.
 Optimize first layer and fix first layer.
 Then add second layer and optimize second layer and so on.
 * Gradient descent for optimizing fedility of qTEBD-MPS gives very small improvement on top of polar decomposition.
 Gradient descent itself alone does not work.

+* In time evolution, polar sweep along the isometry direction fails.